hitrov/oci-arm-host-capacity/README.md

 YouTube video instruction [https://youtu.be/uzAqgjElc64](https://youtu.be/uzAqgjElc64) is a bit outdated regarding [Configuration](#configuration) but still can be useful for the rest.

+If you appreciate what I did please consider supporting me on [Patreon](https://www.patreon.com/hitrov)

 - [Generating API key](#generating-api-key)
 - [Installation](#installation)
 - [Configuration](#configuration)